appvirality/appvirality-sdk-android/README.md

 );
 </code></pre>

+Before presenting your custom event UI i.e button or some custom UI, please check for campaign availability.
+Campaigns will only be available if all the associated campaign images got downloaded from server on background thead.

+<pre><code>
+// Check for campaign availability and launch message if(AppviralityAPI.isCampaignReady)
+{
+ myCustomButton.setText(AppviralityAPI.launchMessage);
+ // make your button visible, since we have everything ready. myCustomButton.setVisibility(View.VISIBLE);
+}
+else
+{
+// makes button invisible, and it doesn't take any space for layout purposes. myCustomButton.setVisibility(View.GONE);
+//set the handler for event listener AppviralityAPI.setHandlerListener(setListener);
+}
+</code></pre>

 <H3>[Optional]Getting Launch Message from Dashboard</H3>

 If you want to use custom event to lauch the GrowthHack and want to show the lauch message configured in your Appvirality Dashboard, you can use <code>AppviralityAPI.launchMessage;</code>. see the following example.